Mykola Shchors: Legacy

-Snovsk, a city in Ukraine was called Shchors between 1935 and 2016.
+Shchors is the hero of an eponymous 1938 opera by Borys Lyatoshynsky.
 In 1939 Aleksandr Dovzhenko made a film titled Shchors, which was awarded the State Prize of the Soviet Union in 1941.
+Petro Kralyuk of the National University of Ostroh Academy claimed in 2020 that this film was ordered to be made by Joseph Stalin in order to make Shchors a mythical hero.
+When personally awarding Dovzhenko the Order of Lenin in February 1935 Stalin told him "give us a Ukrainian Chapayev."
 Yevgeny Samoylov played Shchors in the movie.
 A famous Soviet song, "Song about Shchors", was composed by Matvey Blanter, the author of "Katyusha".